-We want the Common Man Family to become your career home, for you to feel a sense of belonging in our organization, and that your daily contributions are fundamental to our success.
-We recognize that we need to have programs in place that nurture your continued development, personally and professionally, as well as to provide the inspiration for you to deliver "The Common Man WOW" each and every day.
+We want the Common Man family to become your career home, and for you to feel a sense of belonging in our organization.
+Know that your daily contributions are fundamental to our success.
+We recognize the need to have programs in place that nurture your continued development, personally and professionally, as well as provide the inspiration for you to deliver "The Common Man WOW" each and every day.
 We are particularly proud of the rewarding development programs that we have created, specifically for hourly and management team members.
-We have implemented programs to develop the skills to allow hourly team members to become managers and supervisors.
+We have implemented programs to develop skills that allow hourly team members to become managers and supervisors.
 For our managers, several programs are offered to ensure that we are cultivating talented and prepared leaders for our future.
+Depending on your position, some classes will be mandatory and be considered a condition of employment.

-We also frequently offer ongoing development programs and classes including but not limited to:
+We also offer ongoing development programs and classes both in person and Online.
+Including but not limited to:

-- Common Man Wow Hospitality
+- Common Man Wow Culture

 - Suggestive Selling 101

 - Smiling People Greeter 101

 - Harassment in Hospitality

-- Serve Safe
+- Serve Safe Certification

 - S.A.F.E.
-(Safety awareness in the food environment)
+Safety Awareness in the Food Environment

 - TEAM Total Education in Alcohol Management

 - ADA Compliance

+- Beverage Class 101